Divy1211/AoE2DE_UGC_Guide/docs/general/xs/functions.md

 Parameters:

 1.  `#!cpp string runtimeName`: This is the name of the runtime to create the event in.
 This should be `"Random Map"` for RMS and `"Scenario Triggers"` for scenarios.
 Find which one to use in a general script by using the `#!cpp xsGetMapName(true)` [function](./#56-xsgetmapname "Jump To: Function Reference > xsGetMapName") and checking the extension.
+To use with an AI, set the runtime name to "Expert" and pass the player number as the arg
 2.  `#!cpp string functionName`: This is the name of a user defined function that takes a single integer argument
 3.  `#!cpp int functionArgument`: This is an integer argument that is passed to the function given to the argument `functionName` when this event runs.

 A runtime event is called after all the XS code has finished executing but before rules start executing.
 It calls the function `functionName` given to it with the `functionArgument` passed to it as a parameter.
 For programmers familiar with the terminology, this is basically a way to set a callback.
 It also returns true if the function name given to it exists, otherwise it returns false.
 Does not work with built-ins

-### 7.2. xsBreakPoint
+### 8.2. xsBreakPoint

 Returning Type: `#!cpp void`